ParkinsonLab/Architect/README.md

 ### Modifications to architect.sh

-For architect.sh, specify the project name ($PROJECT), the output folder where you want Architect to output files ($OUTPUT_DIR), an input file specifying various parameters ($INPUT_FILE--takes the format of sample_run.in), and the path to the Architect folder ($ARCHITECT).
+For architect.sh, specify the project name ($PROJECT), the output folder where you want Architect to output files ($OUTPUT_DIR), an input file specifying various parameters ($INPUT_FILE--takes the format of sample_run.in), and the path to the Architect folder containing its code ($ARCHITECT).

 ### Modifications to sample_run.in